Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture2.md

 You should now be able to successfully compile and run the isData contract by copy/pasting it into Plutus Playground and using the two buttons in the top right corner: “Compile” and “Simulate”:

 Our first test case will use a grab value of 100.
-This should be expected to fail and the money should not be transfered.
+This should be expected to fail and the money should not be transfered.<br/>